 that union in greater or less degree, or who aims at and believes in such attainment.

-A number of interesting points arise from this simple definition. firstly, it is an ART which needs perfecting, then there is the concept of UNION, of being one with, and not simply just knowing, REALITY.
+interesting ponts arise from this simple definition. firstly, it is an ART which needs perfecting, then there is the concept of UNION, of being one with, and not simply just knowing, REALITY.

-In our sections on Access and Practice we look at methods of developing this art and achieving this Union.
+In our sections on Access and Practice, under CREATING, we look at methods of developing this art and achieving this Union.

 In this section we want to see if we can come to an understanding of just what Evelyn Underhill meant by Reality.